Goodrich (film): Plot

 Andy continues trying to balance parenting Billie and Mose, repairing his relationship with Grace, and saving his business with a deal with Lola over the next couple of months.
-His ex-wife Ann and Grace both recognize that he looks like he’s in a healthier place.
+His ex-wife Ann and Grace both recognize that he looks like he is in a healthier place.

 After Lola agrees with Andy to sell her mother’s art, he begins preparing the gallery for the exhibit.
-Lola suddenly backs out, however, and Andy is forced to close his business, having run out of options.
-He throws a farewell party, and he and Grace reflect on what’s next for him: traveling; parenting; and becoming a grandfather.
+However, she suddenly backs out, forcing him to close his gallery, having run out of options.
+Andy throws a farewell party, and he and Grace reflect on what is next for him: traveling; parenting; and becoming a grandfather.
 He agrees to take her to her next doctor’s appointment while her mother is out of town and Pete is working.

-On Christmas Eve, Naomi suddenly arrives home and announces that she’s feeling better but still wants to move forward with their divorce.
-This visit makes him forget to pick up Grace for her appointment, and she shows up at the doctor’s office in an Uber instead.
-She unloads decades of fury at Andy: his absence during her childhood; his unreliability; and her jealousy that he’s only recently matured, and her younger siblings get that version of him.
+On Christmas Eve, Naomi suddenly appears home and announces she is feeling better but still wants to move forward with the divorce.
+This visit makes him forget to pick up Grace for her appointment, so she shows up at the doctor’s office in an Uber instead.
+She unloads decades of fury at Andy: his absence during her childhood; his unreliability; and her jealousy that he has only recently matured, and her younger siblings get that version of him.

 The atmosphere quickly changes, however, when her water breaks, a few weeks earlier than expected.
 Andy rushes Grace to the hospital and stays with her until Pete shows up.
-She has a brief scare where the baby’s heart rate is abnormal and she might need an emergency Caesarean section, but Pete calms her down, and she's able to deliver.
+She has a brief scare where the baby’s heart rate is abnormal, so she might need an emergency Caesarean section.
+Luckily Pete calms her down, so she is able to deliver normally.
 Andy watches tearfully, knowing his grandchild will have a wonderful father.

-Grace delivers a healthy baby girl, and Andy holds her, while Billie and Mose, the new baby's aunt and uncle, respectively, watch on.
+Grace delivers a healthy baby girl, and Andy holds her, while Billie and Mose, the new baby's aunt and uncle, respectively, look on.